 At the moment she can go backwards, diagonally backwards, round in a circle or to the side – everything apart from forward.
 She balances on all fours and teeters there, tantalisingly close, but then goes back on herself every time.

-- We’ve also been trying bigger objects like toy trucks
+- You can also try bigger objects like like toy trucks

-- Her favourite toys – like her Angry Birds – we’ve been putting them just ahead of her, so she’ll hopefully bne encouraged to go get them.
+- Take their favourite toys – we used our Angry Birds – and put them just ahead of them, so they will be encouraged to go get them.
 Once they reach them, move them forward again.

 - We’ve also been putting things ever-so-slightly out of her reach, all in a bid to stop her from being stuck in reverse.